Most Painful Places to Get a Tattoo

 Tattooing over joints and bone structures can be more painful, but there are techniques to manage the discomfort.
 When getting a tattoo in bony areas, it's important to be aware of the sensitivity of these regions and take necessary steps to minimize pain.
 Here are three techniques you can use to make the experience more comfortable:

-1. Numbing creams or sprays: Consider applying numbing creams or sprays to the area before your tattoo session.
+1. Numbing creams or sprays: Consider applying numbing creams or numbing sprays to the area before your tattoo session.
 These products work by temporarily numbing the skin, reducing the pain sensation during the tattooing process.
 Make sure to follow the instructions provided by the manufacturer and consult with your tattoo artist for their recommendation.

 2. Taking breaks: It's perfectly okay to take breaks during tattooing, especially if you're experiencing discomfort.
 Taking short breaks allows you to rest and recover, making the overall experience more manageable.
 Feel free to communicate with your tattoo artist and let them know if you need a break.
 They will understand and accommodate your needs.